cyclus/cyclus.github.com/source/cep/cep18.rst

 3. Facilities could register with an entity at the end of their tick step if they demand a commodity.

-Approach 1 is the easiest to implement but the least effcient.
-Approach 2 is unlikely to provide much more effciency in simulations where the majority of facilities consume resources.
+Approach 1 is the easiest to implement but the least efficient.
+Approach 2 is unlikely to provide much more efficiency in simulations where the majority of facilities consume resources.
 Approach 3 provides the most efficiency of the 3 in that it is guaranteed to query only those facilities that presently demand a commodity.
 It requires a slight overhead for module developers in that they must